last updated: 10 January 2019 (approximate reading time: 8 minutes; 1618 words)

 This is the stage in my workflow where the files I create when I’m mobile (so files I create/edit on my phone or a laptop) are synchronized back to my desktop machine.
 Once files created from mobile are on my desktop machine they are automatically included in my backup process.

-While not designed to provide a backup, both OneDrive and Dropbox do offer some level of history, storing files for a period.
+While not designed to provide a backup, both OneDrive and Google Drive do offer some level of history, storing files for a period.
 This means that recently deleted files can be recovered through these services reasonably easily.

 Third Line of Defense